Last updated: November 13, 2020

 With plans like these, a low traffic site running a basic CMS (Content Management System) will only cost a few dollars a month, and there won't be any problem with throttling or dealing with upgrades as traffic grows — you simply pay more for using more.

 The downside to this is that it introduces a lot of uncertainty into your monthly costs.
 It becomes very hard to predict what your hosting costs will be.
-You might have cheap hosting this month, and surprisingly expensive hosting the next.
+You might have affordable hosting this month, and surprisingly expensive hosting the next.

 The other potential problem with these types of accounts is also one of their strengths.
-Compared with Shared Hosting plans, many VPS hosting plans allow you to do more customized things with the server.
+Compared with shared hosting plans, many VPS hosting plans allow you to do more customized things with the server.

 Free SaaS Hosting

 Maybe the only thing better than cheap hosting is free hosting.
 Depending on your needs, and your willingness to forgo extreme customization, this is a viable option.